mandraga/klipper4m200/documentation/linux.md

 Copy in
 /lib/modules/6.12.51-current-sunxi/kernel/drivers/

-Does not work because of some timestamp anf ebug info not matching the image
+Does not work because of some timestamp anf debug info not matching the image

 ### Inserting the module code in the source